 Proven Third-Party Claim Attorneys

-At Greenberg & Ruby Injury Attorneys, we have significant experience handling work injury claims, especially third-party lawsuits.
+The Los Angeles work injury lawyers at Greenberg and Ruby have significant experience handling work injury claims, especially third-party lawsuits.
 It is important to understand that while workers' comp benefits may compensate you for medical expenses and a portion of lost wages, it doesn't reimburse workers for other major losses such as lost earning capacity, lifelong disabilities and pain and suffering.
 In cases where a worker has suffered a catastrophic injury or where a family has lost a primary wage earner, workers' comp benefits are extremely inadequate.
 A third-party lawsuit is typically worth significantly more than workers' compensation benefits.